Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="6-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 6-script.js
- Done?
-Help

 7. Star wars character
 mandatory

-Write a JavaScript script that fetches the character name from this URL: https://swapi-api.hbtn.io/api/people/5/?format=json
+Write a JavaScript script that fetches the character name from this URL: https://swapi-api.alx-tools.com/api/people/5/?format=json

-The name must be displayed in the HTML tag DIV#character You can't use document.querySelector to select the HTML tag You must use the JQuery API
+The name must be displayed in the HTML tag DIV#character You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 7-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>